mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

         docker login nvcr.io
       ```

-- You can download the model from NGC.
+- You can download the model from NGC or generate model repository.

+    The models available in NGC are compiled for A100 machine, if you're using any other GPU you need to manually create the system specific TRT-LLM plan files.
+To understand this workflow please refer [model_conversion.md](../docs/rag/model_conversion.md).
+Refer to  [Nemo Inference Microservice(NIM)](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms) to know more about this.

+    You can skip the conversion steps mentioned here, if you are using A100 GPU based system.

     **Note**: List of supported model and their version are mentioned below.
 Make sure you're using model version provided in the table and not the latest one.
 You will see **inference failure** when using other model version.

-    The models mentioned below are compiled for A100 machine, if you're using any other GPU you need to manually create the system specific TRT-LLM plan files.
-To understand this workflow please refer [model_conversion.md](../docs/rag/model_conversion.md).
-Refer to  [Nemo Inference Microservice(NIM)](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms) to know more about this.

     | Model Name  | Model Version Supported |
     | ------------- |:-------------:|
     | [Llama-2-70b](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/models/llama-2-70b)      | Llama-2-70b:LLAMA-2-70B-4K-FP16     |